Candesartan: Diabetic retinopathy

 Use of antihypertensive drugs has been demonstrated to slow the progression of diabetic retinopathy; the role of candesartan specifically in reducing progression in type 1 and type 2 diabetes is still up for debate.
 Results from a 2008 study on patients with type 1 diabetes showed there was no benefit in using candesartan to reduce progression of diabetic retinopathy when compared to placebo.
 Candesartan has been demonstrated to reverse the severity (cause regression) of mild to moderate diabetic retinopathy in patients with type 2 diabetes.
 The patient populations investigated in these studies were limited to mostly Caucasians and those younger than 75 years of age, so generalization of these findings to other population groups should be done with caution.

 Migraine prophylaxis

-In two small randomised, controlled cross-over studies, candesartan was shown to be effective for the prophylaxis of migraine; however, further studies would enhance confidence in its use for this indication.
+Candesartan may be helpful in migraine prevention as it has better tolerability and fewer side effects compared to other first line medications.
+It has been recommended by multiple guidelines for migraine prophylaxis in adults with different levels of recommendations, however further studies on larger populations are needed.

+Depression and bipolar depression

+Candesartan is currently being investigated as a potential adjunct therapy for both depression and bipolar depression in the CADET (Candesartan Adjunctive Trials) clinical trials.
+These studies—one for major depressive disorder and one for bipolar depression—are double-blind, placebo-controlled clinical trials.
+The proposed mechanism of action is via antagonism of the AT-1 receptor, which a 2017 meta-analysis indicated may have effects on mental health.
+As Candesartan is a strong AT-1 receptor antagonist, it was selected for the clinical trial.